skip to content

 • Website: m360.atlantabar.org

-• Source: National > Asylum Law
+• Source: Misc National Sites > Asylum Law

 The Asylum Project pairs volunteer attorneys with applicants for political asylum and U.S. Immigration and Customs Enforcement detainees.
 Opportunities for attorneys and paralegals include brief writing, legal research, collecting country and human rights reports, and representation of clients in brief and discrete credible fear interviews, as well as more involved proceedings in the U.S. Immigration Court.